jacebenson/jace.pro/content/post/2019-01-12-kb-approvals/index.md

 They made it really close.
 Just never finished it.

-In anycase, thanks Derek for the idea for the post.
+In any case, thanks Derek for the idea for the post.